Collision vs. Comprehensive Car Insurance

 - Acts of terrorism

-Comprehensive insurance is usually subject to a deductible.
+Comprehensive insurance usually comes with a deductible.
 This is the amount you have to pay before your coverage kicks in.
 For example, say you have a $500 deductible.
-If your car is damaged in a hailstorm and the damage costs $900 to repair, you would be responsible for $500 and your insurer would cover the remaining $400.
+If your car is damaged in a hailstorm and the damage costs $900 to repair, you would be responsible for $500 and your insurance company would cover the remaining $400.

 What are the benefits of comprehensive coverage?

-The main benefit of comprehensive coverage is that it can provide peace of mind while you're away from your car.
-Carrying comprehensive coverage ensures that you'll be reimbursed if your car is severely damaged or stolen.
+The main benefit of comprehensive coverage is that it can provide peace of mind that damage to your car is covered even in non-collision scenarios.
+This lets you repair the damage or replace your car if it isn't repairable.

 Find Cheap Auto Insurance Quotes in Your Area